2018 Maryland Terrapins football team

 The 2018 Maryland Terrapins football team represented the University of Maryland during the 2018 NCAA Division I FBS football season.
 The Terrapins played their home games at Maryland Stadium in College Park, Maryland and competed in the East Division of the Big Ten Conference.

 Following the death of offensive lineman Jordan McNair during a spring football practice, significant scrutiny was laid on head coach D. J. Durkin and his football staff.
 Following an investigation, Durkin was suspended and offensive coordinator Matt Canada was named interim coach.
 Durkin was fired on October 31, despite an internal investigation finding that the team did not have a "toxic culture".

-In the Terrapins' first game of the year, they defeated then-No. 23 Texas in a game played at FedExField, home of the Washington Redskins.
+In the Terrapins' first game of the year, they defeated then-No. 23 Texas in a game played at Northwest Stadium, home of the Washington Commanders.
 In the team's home opener two weeks later, the team was upset by Temple.
 In Big Ten Conference play, the team secured wins against Minnesota, Rutgers, and Illinois.
 In a late-November game against eventual Big Ten champion Ohio State, Maryland took the Buckeyes to overtime, but lost on an unsuccessful two-point conversion attempt that would have won the game.
 Maryland finished in fifth in the East Division with a record of 5–7, 3–6 in conference play.

 Kasim Hill started at quarterback for the Terrapins until he suffered a torn ACL in the game against Indiana on November 10.
 Tyrell Pigrome started the remainder of the season.
 Running back Anthony McFarland Jr. led the team with over 1,000 yards rushing.
 On defense, linebacker Tre Watson led the Big Ten Conference with five interceptions and was named first team all-conference by the media.

-Previous season

-The Terrapins finished the 2017 season 4–8, 2–7 in Big Ten play to finish in a tie for sixth place in the East Division.